corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-running.md

 corda-cli network deploy -n missionmars-network -f missionmars.yaml | docker-compose -f - up -d
 ```

-Here the `-f` flag allows you to specify the location of the network definition file.
+The `-f` flag allows you to specify the location of the network definition file.
+See the [Corda CLI commands documentation](../../../../../en/platform/corda/5.0-dev-preview-1/corda-cli/commands.html#subcommands) for more information on commands and their flags.

 This step will take some time to complete.

 7. Wait for the nodes to run.
 You can monitor nodes starting by using the following command: